mdsanaullah23/Real-Estate/README.md

 3. **Explore the property listings, search for properties, and interact with the website's features.**

-## Deployment

-This website is deployed on Netlify.
-You can access the live version (https://662dfa4d6f5eac7a1288b917--harmonious-toffee-fa8214.netlify.app/)
 ## Contributing

 Contributions are welcome!
 If you would like to contribute to the project, please follow these steps: